bradenpecora/bsp825-coe332/homework_midterm/README.md

 [homework_midterm]$ docker-compose -p <name> down
 ```

-To remove the image, first find the image ID with `docker images` (`grep` will help).
+To remove the image, first find the image ID with `docker images` (appending `| grep <name>` will help).
 Then:
 ```bash
 [homework_midterm]$ docker rmi <image-id>
 ```

-The database data is maintained in the file `/redis/datum/dump.rdb`.
+The database data is maintained in the file `homework_midterm/redis/datum/dump.rdb`.
 This file should be removed if the user does not wish to maintain the data.